fernandoguevara/aspnetcore-ddd/README.md

 * Swagger Implicit Authentication with Keycloak

 ## How to Run
-Basically you need to create a database(sql server or postgres), keycloak, elasticsearch , kibana if you want data visualization and of course run the project or create and run a docker image.
+Basically you need to create a database(sql server or postgres), keycloak, elasticsearch , and kibana if you want data visualization.

-You can use the Vagrantfile if you use Vagrant in your machine, its nice and easy to use for demo projects, the vm will need at least 3-4GB RAM if you intend to use kibana and elasticsearch.
+You can use the Vagrantfile if you use got Vagrant installed on your machine, it's nice and easy to use for demo projects, the virtual machine will need at least 3-4GB RAM if you intend to use kibana and elasticsearch.

 ## DISCLAIMER!
-Its just a demo project , not intended to use in production or following the best architecture, remember theres not silver bullet.
+It's just a demo project , not intended be used in production, remember there's not silver bullet.